Don’t wait until our cool nights turn into full-on cold days. Now is the time to begin thinking about how to winterize your home.

 - Paper plates and plastic eating utensils.
 Paper towels.

 - Extra firewood.
 Fuel for your generator.
-Kerosene and kerosene heater (use with carbon monoxide monitoring strips).
+Kerosene and a kerosene heater (use with carbon monoxide monitoring strips).

 Stay Safe this Winter